-Why Does KPI Engagement Matter More Than KPI Sophistication?February 18, 2020 by Stacey Barr
+Why Does KPI Engagement Matter More Than KPI Sophistication?by Stacey Barr

 Teams reach performance excellence much sooner by increasing their engagement in measuring before increasing the sophistication of what they measure.

 Earlier in my performance measurement career, I facilitated a lot of teams to develop performance measures.
 One of the techniques I used, the PuMP Measure Design technique, has the team collaborate on listing potential measures for their goal.
 Then they choose the most feasible and relevant measure from the list, to go with.

 In a team within a transport organisation, one of the members couldn’t accept the team’s selection of a measure for road condition.
 Being the engineer he was, he wanted to choose the very technical measure he had contributed to the list.
 It probably was the right measure to use, but it wasn’t going to work.
 Not yet, anyway.

 To help him understand why his technical measure wasn’t going to work, we discussed two scenarios: